telerik/maui-docs/knowledge-base/migrating-xamarin-checkbox-maui-checkbox.md

 </telerik:RadCheckBox>
 ```

-By using the `IsCheckedChanged` event and the `EventToCommandBehavior`, you can achieve a similar behavior to the `CheckBoxUserCommand` in the Xamarin Checkbox control.
+By using the `IsCheckedChanged` event and the `EventToCommandBehavior`, you can achieve a similar behavior to the `CheckBoxUserCommand` in the Xamarin CheckBox control.

 ## Notes